AOR AR-DV1 "Digital

 much more accurate), there

 near no difference between them in our "Hands On" testing.
-WARNING : See USB Port failing issue text at the bottom of the review (effects MANY if not all later samples).
+WARNING : See USB Port failing issue text at the bottom of the review, (has effected MANY later samples).
 (N9EWO

 Review : AOR AR-DV1 "Digital Voice Receiver".
 You will see comparisons

 made in this report to the Icom IC-R8600 (our

 review located here) .

 Note : We will be looking at this receiver more on the "Short Wave" HF

 Model : AOR AR-DV1

 Manufacture : Japan